scrazycarl/academic-kickstart/content/posts/The-beauty-of-design-thinking/index.md

 Nevertheless, the design thinking process is never a one time project.
 The whole process could be repeated iteratively for as many times as you need when time is not a problem.
 The real joy I find in the process is when I can be as wild as I want in brainstorming, while being as rigorous as I can achieve in testing the assumptions and developing solutions.
 There is intellectual joy hidden in the making of a great idea or MVP.

-I guess this is why I love Design Thinking :)
+I guess this is why I :heart: Design Thinking :)